District Dashboard for Social-Emotional Learning Programs

 In reflection

-Given the challenge of displaying data without the context of where the schools should be, we did meet the behavior goals of the project.
+Given the challenge of displaying data without the context of where the schools should be, we did meet the behavioral goals of the project.
 This was the most challenging part of the data design.

 When we have school settings and pacing data, our reporting capabilities will have the chance to be more dynamic.